MahdiarShirzad/devmatrix/README.md

 * 🧪 Test and experiment with APIs
 * 💡 Validate software and product ideas
 * 🚀 Organize development around projects
+* 🎨 Customize the application experience with themes and fonts
 * 🧠 Turn development data into actionable insights

 Rather than replacing the tools developers already use, DevMatrix acts as an **intelligence and productivity layer around the development workflow**.